-Catalan composer Fernando Obradors was born in Barcelona in 1897.
+Catalan composer and conductor Fernando Obradors was born in Barcelona in 1897.
 His teachers were his mother Julia, Lluis Millet and Joan Lamote de Grignon, but Antonio Nicolau is also credited with giving him compositional advice.
 He later studied in Paris, then regularly conducted in Barcelona after the Spanish Civil War.

 Later he was conductor of the Orquesta Filarmónica de Gran Canaria (1944-5), and taught at the Conservatorio Superior de Música de Canarias, Las Palmas.